-The best massage chair is definitely the Luraco i7 Plus, but it is quite pricey.
+The #1 choice is definitely the Luraco i7 Plus, but it is quite pricey.
 If you’re looking for something mid-range, the Osaki range is pretty good.

 But don’t buy chairs under $1000, they’re just not worth it!
 Rather go for the Zero Gravity Full-Body Kahuna, it’s worth the extra money.

 The Titan is a good mid-range buy for taller people, while the Luraco Plus L-Track is the perfect fit for smaller people.

 All the chairs have their pros and cons but stay away from cheaply made Chinese brands.
 They may have great features at an amazing price, BUT THEY BREAK.

 And I don’t mean if you jump up and down on it, it will eventually fall apart, I mean after a couple of months of regular use it just stops working, and getting that fixed is going to be a battle.